FAQ: The 12 most frequently asked questions about the juice cleanse

 9. Can you lose weight with a juice cleanse?

-11. What side effects can there be?
+11. What side effects can occur?

 Text: Janina Widhammer-Zintl